tracel-ai/burn/examples/pytorch-import/README.md

 The `.pt` file is converted into a Burn consumable file (message pack format) using `burn-import`.
 The conversation is done in the `build.rs` file.

-The model is seperated into a sub-crate because `build.rs` needs for conversion and build.rs cannot import modules for the same crate.
+The model is separated into a sub-crate because `build.rs` needs for conversion and build.rs cannot import modules for the same crate.

 ## Usage